status-im/write.status.im/docs/style-conventions.md

     - Use a comma before *such as*.
     - Use a comma after *for example*.
     - Use the Oxford comma for *and* and *or* conjunctions where the meaning of your sentence would otherwise be unclear.
 In other cases, avoid placing the extra comma.
+    - In procedural steps, don't write a comma in sentences such as *click on cancel, and then...*
 - Use these guidelines for periods:
     - Use a period at the end of a sentence, including sentences ending on a [URL](#links).
     - Observe the punctuation rules for items on a [bullet list](#bullet-lists).
 - Don't use semicolons.
 Instead, use a period and write the text after the semicolon in a new sentence.
+- Avoid preceding tables with colons.
+Instead, use a period.
 - Don't use dashes (_em_ or _en_ dashes.)
 Instead, use parenthesis if you need to clarify information.
 - Use parenthesis sparingly, and don't write essential information inside parenthesis.
 - Don't use bold or italics with punctuation symbols.